baji-ismail/in-queue/README.md

   ```

 This method allows you to listen for specific events that occur in the queue, such as when an item is pushed or removed.
 The listener function can perform actions based on these events, providing a way to react to changes in the queue.

+## Contributing

+Contributions are welcome!
+To contribute to `in-queue`, follow these steps:

+1. Fork the repository
+2. Create a new branch (`git checkout -b feature`)
+3. Make your changes
+4. Commit your changes (`git commit -am 'Add new feature'`)
+5. Push to the branch (`git push origin feature`)
+6. Create a new Pull Request